atifahmed181/atifahmed181/README.md

 - 👋 Hi, I’m @atifahmed181
-- 👀 I’m interested in becoming Expert in GenAI and IT Services
+- 👀 I’m interested in becoming Top Expert in GenAI and IT Services
 - 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate on working in a Productive and growing team
 - 📫 How to reach me ...